TuTranMVP/TuTranMVP/README.md

 🖥️  See my portfolio at <a href="https://tutran-profile.web.app">Tony Homepage</a> <br>
 ✉️  Contact me at <a href="mailto:thanhtu190997@icloud.com">thanhtu190997@icloud.com</a> <br>
 🚀  I'm currently working as a Team Leader at <a href="https://www.fpt-software.com/">FPT</a> <br>
-🧠  I'm learning Golang language <br>
+🧠  I'm learning AI Applications Engineer <br>
 🤝  I'm open to collaborating on Vuejs, Nuxtjs, Nodejs, Golang and Javascript <br>
 ⚡  In my free time, I enjoy being active and creative.
 I like to ride a motorbike to explore new places or play the game with a cup of coffee.
 Other times, I'm reading or learning a new language or framework.
 <br>